 Provides leadership to the Foundation Board of Trustee Gift Planning committee.
 Works closely with the chair to set priorities and goals for Board Members and track related progress.

 Manages individual(s) including but not limited to: hires, trains, assigns work, manages & evaluates performance, conducts professional development plans.
 Ensures that the productivity and actions of that group meet/support the overall operational goals of the department as established by department leadership.

 Develops and adheres to departmental staffing, revenue and/or expense budgets.
 Responds to changes in the business which may affect the ability to achieve the budget goals.

 - 2-5 years

 Note: not all benefits apply to all openings

-- Comprehensive medical, dental, life insurance, and disability plan options- Pension Plan/403(b) Plan- 401(k) plan with company match- Tuition Assistance- Health Care and Dependent Care Reimbursement Accounts-On-Site Fitness Center (depending on location)-Paid Time Off Program for vacation, holiday and sick time
+- Comprehensive medical, dental, life insurance, and disability plan options- Pension Plan*/403(b) Plan- 401(k) plan- Tuition Assistance- Health Care and Dependent Care Reimbursement Accounts-On-Site Fitness Center (depending on location)-Paid Time Off Program for vacation, holiday and sick time

 The above information on this description has been designed to indicate the general nature and level of work performed by employees in this position.
 It is not designed to contain or be interpreted as an exhaustive list of all responsibilities, duties and qualifications required of employees assigned to this job.